99ltaylor/99ltaylor/README.md

 [5]:https://github.com/99ltaylor/chitter-challenge

-### 🎨 &nbsp; Policy Design, Strategy & Influence
+### 🎨 &nbsp; Policy design, strategy & influence

 As a Civil Servant, I developed my understanding of strategy and operations in big organisations and historic institutions.
-I used my design and teaching skills to support and upskill my teams.
+I used my design and teaching skills to support and upskill the team.

 | Title    | Description |
 | -------- | --------|